The Roaring Fork Youth Orchestra Music Director & Teaching Artist Team

-Bill Capps, Music Director
+Bill Capps, Music Director Emeritus

 Bill holds a B.A. in music from Wheaton College and a Master of Music degree from University of Denver.
 In addition to conducting, he is an accomplished cellist, private music instructor, and classroom music teacher.
 Bill recently retired as general music teacher at the Aspen Country Day School after 17 years of teaching.
-He lives in Carbondale and has an active teaching studio with students of all ages.

-Dr. Brittni Brown, Violin Teaching Artist
+Dr. Brittni Brown, Co-Music Director

 Dr. Brittni Brown is a sought-after violin pedagogue and artist- performer in Aspen, Colorado.
 She maintains a full studio, with the focus of transforming students into artists, and is an avid performer of solo and chamber music in the Roaring Fork Valley.
-A coach for the Roaring Fork Youth Orchestras, she enjoys helping the violin sections develop their ensemble skills.

 Brittni is on the string faculty at Interlochen Arts Camp, spending six weeks mentoring some of the most advanced and dedicated young students.
 Dr. Brown received her undergraduate and masters degrees with honors from the Cleveland Institute of Music, studying under William Preucil.
 She went on to receive a doctorate in violin performance from the University of Texas under the tutelage of Brian Lewis.